«

 Regulation and registration of Acupuncture under New Zealand law (HPCA Act)

-In New Zealand there is a number of acupuncturists who are not fluent in English.
-These practitioners violate the patients’ Right to Effective Communication.
+My patients tell me, that in New Zealand, there is a multitude of acupuncturists who are less than fluent in English.
+My view is unless there is adequate interpreter provided, these practitioners violate the patients’ Right to Effective Communication.
 It may become illegal for these acupuncturists to practice acupuncture under the new law.

 The new registration and regulation of acupuncture under the HPCA Act to ensure that: